grantr/cloudwatch_poller/Presentation.md

 previous minute of data first.
 Most of the time, the process will restart in less than 60 seconds and no data will be lost (but some will be processed twice).
-### Singleton process
+### Singletons
 If the machine hosting the process dies, there is no other process to take over.

 Automatically restart the process somewhere else.
 Since there is no state, it can run anywhere.
-Support manual backfill if process is down for a long time.
+Use manual backfill if process is down for a long time.

 # Demo